 For me, this was also one of the most challenging places to photograph.
 I love to tell stories with my pictures and I try to be as authentic as possible with my imagery.
 I don’t think I’ve ever visited a place in Europe before where I saw so much poverty next to decadence and so much beauty next to despair.

+A selection of prints from this series is available for purchase at Aspen Gallery.
 All color images below were taken with the Hasselblad 503CW and the Carl Zeiss Planar T* 2.8/80 on Kodak Portra 400, all B&W images were shot with the Leica M2 and the Nokton 50mm 1.5 ASPH VM on Kodak Tri-X 400.
 All images scanned and processed by Richard Photo Lab in California: